Budget-limited distribution learning in multifidelity problems: Introduction

 \subsection{Contributions of this paper}

-Our approach is based on the Explore-Then-Commit (ETC) algorithm from bandit learning; see \cite{lattimore2020bandit, bubeck2012regret} for a more comprehensive discussion on the related topics in bandit learning.
-We distribute an initially available computational budget across two phases.
-In an exploration phase, we learn about interactions between the high and lower fidelity models and construct a linear regression emulator for the high-fidelity output using a selection of the inexpensive low-fidelity models.
-The exploration phase terminates after an adaptively-identified budget investment and is followed by an exploitation phase that expends the remaining budget to construct an empirical estimator for the regression emulator that approximates the high-fidelity distribution.
+Our approach is based on the Explore-Then-Commit (ETC) algorithm in bandit learning \cite{lattimore2020bandit, bubeck2012regret}, which partitions computational procedures into an \textit{exploration} phase, where models are sampled to learn information about their relationships, and an \textit{exploitation} phase, where the learned information guides the development and execution of a strategy that builds a predictor.
+Using such exploration/exploitation ideas to design adaptive algorithms in multifidelity estimation is not completely new; see \cite{peherstorfer2019multifidelity} for a procedure that estimates the mean, and \cite{farcas2020context} for methods that build reduced models in the multifidelity context.
+These methods and others like them make substantially stronger assumptions than we do; in particular assumptions regarding hierarchical relationships between models and certain \textit{a priori} knowledge of correlations and behavior of model costs\footnote{For example, requiring that models with higher correlation relative to the high-fidelity model should also incur higher cost is one such model cost behavior.} is common and ubiquitous.
+Our approach and setup are more relevant to \cite{xu2021bandit}, where no model relationships are assumed (in particular, no hierarchy need to be provided), no knowledge of correlations is provided, and no particular behavior of model costs is required.
+In the initial exploration phase, we learn about interactions between the high and lower fidelity models and construct a linear regression emulator for the high-fidelity output using a selection of inexpensive low-fidelity models.
+The exploration phase terminates after an adaptively-identified budget investment and is followed by the exploitation phase that expends the remaining budget to construct an empirical estimator for the regression emulator that approximates the full distribution of the high-fidelity model output.

 Our approach, therefore, leverages models of different fidelities and costs as well as various statistical procedures to produce an efficient estimator for the unknown distribution of the high-fidelity QoI, which would be difficult and costly to estimate directly.
-Our procedure does not require any hierarchy or relationships between models (only a high-fidelity model must be identified) and does not require \textit{a priori} knowledge of any model or cross-model statistics.
-This last point, \textit{a priori} ignorance of model statistics, is one of the main advantages of our approach.
+Our procedure does not require any hierarchy or relationships between models and does not require \textit{a priori} knowledge of any model or cross-model statistics.